dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

 - Compute the matrix for a projection onto a subspace
 - Find the QR factorization of a matrix

-# Conceptual Things to Do
+# List of Necessary Theory
 - Prove facts about block matrices